tedchain/tedchain-technology/README.md

 Tedchain server exposes a websocket endpoint (``/stream``) called the transaction stream.
 The transaction stream provides a live stream of transactions as they get committed into the ledger.

-Note: See the :ref:`documentation <stream-api-endpoint>` about the ``/stream`` endpoint for more details.
+Note: See the `documentation <stream-api-endpoint>` about the ``/stream`` endpoint for more details.

 Validator nodes
 ---------------

 The Tedchain Server node can function in two different modes: **validator mode** and **observer mode**.

 In validator mode, the node accepts transactions and validates them.
 Rules that make a transaction valid or invalid are customizable.
-They can be defined by the administrator of the validator node, and are a combination of :ref:`implicit rules <ledger-rules>`, and explicit permissions.
+They can be defined by the administrator of the validator node, and are a combination of `implicit rules <ledger-rules>`, and explicit permissions.

 When a transaction is deemed valid, it gets committed into the ledger.